robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 with $x_i$ the individual observations, $\overline{x}$ the sample mean and $N$ the total number of samples.

-Pandoc parses formulas into internal structures and allows conversion into formats other than LaTeX.
+Pandoc parses formulas into internal structures and allows conversion into formats other than LATEX.
 This allows for format-specific formula representation and enables computational analysis of the formulas [@garnet_semiautomatic_2015].

 ## Code listings